epandurski/flask_melodramatiq/docs/index.rst

 and in ``wsgi.py`` you may have something like this::

-   from myapp import create_app
-   from myapp.tasks import broker
+   from myapp import create_app, broker

    app = create_app()